How Investments Make Money

 The difference between them is risk (and thus, the expected return).
 For example, the U.S. government is less likely to go bankrupt than a single company is, so T-bond returns are typically a conservative bet.
 Corporate bonds are riskier, but typically have higher returns.

 Either way, bonds are a relatively safe investment, compared to other types of assets, and also provide investors with regular, fixed income.
 Both of these things are especially important in retirement.
+If you are wondering where you stand on your retirement goals, consult the SoFi retirement calculator for more information.

 A stock is a single share of ownership in a public company.
 (Public companies are those that trade on stock exchanges; companies that are not traded this way are privately owned.)